H&M : Hennes & Mauritz (Sweden)

 H&M Hennes & Mauritz

 Unlike some other international retailers, H&M owns virtually all its outlets worldwide.
 Towards the end of 2006, the first two franchised shops were opened in Dubai and Kuwait, and further franchise operations have followed in other Middle Eastern and Asian markets.
 Otherwise all stores are owned and operated by the group.
-Total store numbers at the end of Nov 2013 were 3,132 outlets, of which more than 90% were under the main H&M brand.
+Total store numbers at the end of Nov 2014 were 3,511 outlets, of which more than 90% were under the main H&M brand.
 In mature markets the group has begun to complement full-line stores with niche concept outlets targeting specific segments, for example, teenagers, lingerie or accessories, and more recently H&M Man, which opened its first outlet in Germany in 2004.
-Germany is H&M's biggest market by far, with 418 stores, and gross sales (inc tax) in 2013 of SEK 34.1bn (E3.95bn), almost three times higher than the next biggest market (the US) on less than twice the number of outlets.
+Germany is H&M's biggest market by far, with 440 stores, and gross sales (inc tax) in 2014 of SEK 35.0bn (E3.9bn), 2.5 times higher than the next biggest market (the US) on less than twice the number of outlets.
 H&M acquired Gap's 10 stores in that country in 2004 after the US retailer decided to close down its operations there.

-Other important markets are France, where the group has 197 stores with gross sales of SEK 10.6bn (E1.2bn); the UK, with 245 stores, and sales of SEK 10.3bn (E1.2bn); and its home base in Sweden, with 177 stores and net sales of SEK 8.3bn.
-There are outlets in all the other important European countries, with Portugal, Poland, the Czech Republic and Italy joining the portfolio during 2003.
-Slovenia joined the club in 2004, followed by Ireland and Hungary in 2005, China in 2007, Japan in 2008, Russia in 2009 and South Korea and Turkey in 2010.
+Other important markets are the UK, with 253 stores, and sales of SEK 13.0bn (E1.4bn or £1.2bn); France, where the group has 205 stores with gross sales of SEK 12.3bn (E1.35bn); and now China, with 291 stores and sales of SEK 9.04bn.
+Other important markets are its home base in Sweden, the Netherlands and Italy.
+South Korea and Turkey joined the network in 2010.
 The first outlets opened in Singapore, Romania and Croatia in 2011, followed by Malaysia and Thailand and other markets in 2012.
 H&M opened its first store in Latin America in Mexico in 2012, and launched into the Southern hemisphere for the first time in 2013 with an outlet in Chile.
-The Philippines and Australia will join the portfolio during 2014, followed by South Africa in 2015.
+The Philippines and Australia joined the portfolio during 2014, followed by South Africa, Peru and India in 2015.
 However, the biggest and most exciting challenge has been the US.
-H&M opened its first store in New York in 2000 and now has 305 outlets across the country, with gross sales of SEK 13.7bn (E1.6bn or $2.0bn) in 2013, making it H&M's #2 market by sales.
+H&M opened its first store in New York in 2000 and now has 356 outlets across the country, with gross sales of SEK 17.3bn (E1.9bn or $2.55bn) in 2014, making it H&M's #2 market by sales.

 The group runs a catalogue mail order business in Scandinavia, H&M Rowells, which also manages internet orders in that region and, from 2006, in the Netherlands.
 Online sales were extended to Germany and Austria in 2007, and in the UK and other markets from 2010.
 They launched in the US in 2012.
 A home furnishings collection was introduced in 2009 for mail order and online customers in those countries.
 All clothing is designed in Stockholm, with production farmed out to more than 800 independent suppliers around the world, primarily in China, Bangladesh and Turkey.
 There are 20 production offices around the world in Europe, Asia and Africa.